ckan/ckan/doc/maintaining/filestore.rst

    :ref:`filestore_21_to_22_migration` for details on how to migrate).
 This is to give CKAN more control over the files and make access control possible.

-.. versionchanged:: 2.12
-   Add support of configurable storages.
+.. versionchanged:: 2.12 Add support of configurable storages.
+Cloud uploads are supported via correspoinding storage adapters, such as ``ckan:libcloud``.

 .. seealso::